 Expecting mothers who are diagnosed with pregnancy at maternity facilities were recruited in this cohort study.
-Once we recruit the mothers, as well as we ask their family such as husband or their parents to join and take a health survey at assessment centers.
+The family members of the recruited pregnant women, such as their partner or parents, are then also asked to join the study and undertake a health survey at Community Support Centers.

 |Participants||Adult: Pregnant women who are residing in Miyagi Prefecture and their relatives

-－Request their relatives to participate the study and take health survey at the centers.
+－Request their relatives to participate in the study and take a health checkup at the centers

 |Major target diseases*||Pregnant and perinatal period diseases

--The data of 23,000 children who were new born baby with family information and mother’s information during pregnancy enables systematic long-term study which show us how environmental factors in fetal period affect the diseases.
+-The data of 23,000 newborns with family and mother’s information during pregnancy enables systematic long-term study that can show how environmental factors in the fetal period affect a disease.

--The large amount of 73,000 samples enables a haplotype phasing, parametric linkage analysis, cross-family identity by descent (IBD) mapping, and family-based association studies.
+-A large amount of samples (73,000) allows for haplotype phasing, parametric linkage analysis, cross-family identity by descent (IBD) mapping, and family-based association studies.

--The cohort participants include more than 300 pair of twins, 10,000 trios (mother, father, and child), 199 seven-member families (mother, father, child, grandfathers and grandmothers), and 401 large families (more than 8 members).
+-The cohort study contains more than 300 pairs of twins, 10,000 trios (mother, father, and child), 199 seven-member families (mother, father, child, grandfathers, and grandmothers), and 401 large families (greater than 8 members).

--10,000 trios of cohort study enable more effective genetic analysis of disorders with pedigree analysis.
-We will keep conducting genetic mapping and perform SNP array-based analyses can also be conducted on these trios.
+-This study involving 10,000 trios resulted in more effective genetic analysis of disorders with pedigree analysis.
+Genetic mapping and SNP array-based analyses can also be conducted on these trios.

-We perform the Maternity Log Study (MLOG) as an additional study on participants of TMM BirThree Cohort Study.
-In the study, we collected lifelog data of mothers during pregnancy with a smartphone.
+We performed the Maternity Log Study (MLOG) as an additional study on participants of TMM BirThree Cohort Study.
+In the study, we collected lifelog data of mothers during pregnancy using a smartphone.